andersonopt/website/content/solutions/prospect.md

 ### Automate time-consuming environmental GIS analysis

 Finding potential parcels and evaluating parcel quality can be tedious and time-consuming.
-AO Prospect helps users automate environmental and hazard analysis in minutes.
+AO Prospect helps users automate environmental hazard analysis in minutes.

 * _Quickly identify potential parcels based on search parameters you set._
 * _Calculate directional buildable area and create hazard constraint maps for all parcels in a few clicks._